- Working Dictionary

-The NKI Center of Excellence in Culturally Competent Mental Health is housed in the Statistical and Services Research Division of the New York State Office of Mental Health (NYSOMH) Nathan Kline Institute for Psychiatric Research in Orangeburg NY.
+The NKI Center of Excellence in Culturally Competent Mental Health is housed in the Statistical Services Research Division of the New York State Office of Mental Health (NYSOMH) Nathan Kline Institute for Psychiatric Research in Orangeburg, NY.
 The Institute is affiliated with New York University.

 Dynamic research collaboration is key for the Center.
 Community representatives, consumers and family members serve on an advisory panel and participate in Center projects.
 Linkages to advocacy groups, the NYS Multicultural Advisory group, the NYSPI Center of Excellence in Cultural Competence, and the NKI Center for the Study of Recovery in Social Contexts along with national groups involved in cultural competency are promoted.